eslint/eslint/docs/src/rules/function-paren-newline.md

 ## When Not To Use It

 If don't want to enforce consistent linebreaks inside function parentheses, do not turn on this rule.

+## Version

+This rule was introduced in ESLint 4.6.0.